Stop Fundraising Without a Strategy: How to Engage Your Donors with Confidence

 Transformation stories are also really powerful in the support column.
 They are helpful for getting existing donors to level up their support and for convincing new donors to give for the first time.

 The trick is to not make it about you.
-It’s about the someone you helped.
-The people you help are the heroes and you and your donors are the conduit for helping them succeed on their journey.
+It’s about someone you helped.
+The people you help are the heroes and you and your donors are the conduits for helping them succeed on their journey.
 You and your donors are Yoda and the people that you help are Luke Skywalker.

 Communicate Your Impact with this FREE Storytelling Toolkit